amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/expressions.md

 ## Text Interpolation

-Text interpolation is a form of embedding various values into the text literal that are combined together with their textual representations.
+Text interpolation is a form of embedding various values into the text literal that are combined with their textual representations.

 ```ab
 echo "State: {false}" // Outputs: "State: 0"